ethanrich/tool-neuropraxpy/README.md

 ```
 import os
 from neuropraxpy.reader.load import pickle_jar, load_pickle
+import mne
+import numpy as np
+import yasa
+from matplotlib import pyplot as plt

 # set the working directory to the folder with the pickle files
 os.chdir(r"C:\path\to\pickle\files\eingelegt")